0giv/insta-phis/README.md

 ## **SETUP:**
 ```
-Configure you discord webhook token in index.html
+Configure your discord webhook token in index.html
 ```